jasht1/Uni-Projects/Individual project/Notes/Logs/Interim Assesment/Interim Report/Interim Report - Main Body.md

 title: "Nanomechanical analysis of tubular cell cytoskeleton: Interim Report"
 subtitle:
 titlepage-logo: /home/joeashton/Sync/Obsidian/SuperVault/Core/Templates/Pandoc/attachments/UoL_logo.png
-bibliography: /home/joeashton/Sync/Obsidian/SuperVault/.pandoc/ZotLibrary.bib
+# bibliography: /home/joeashton/Sync/Obsidian/SuperVault/.pandoc/ZotLibrary.bib
-author: "Joseph Ashton"
+author: Joseph Ashton
 authors:
-  - name: "Joseph Ashton"
+  - name: Joseph Ashton
-    affiliation: "School of Engineering"
+    affiliation: School of Engineering
-    institution: "University of Lincoln"
+    institution: University of Lincoln
-    email: "27047440@students.lincoln.ac.uk"
+    email: 27047440@students.lincoln.ac.uk
-    address: "Lincoln"
+    address: Lincoln
-acknowledgements: "I would like to thank my patient amd knowledgable suporvisor Eleftherios Siamantouras"
+acknowledgements: I would like to thank my patient amd knowledgable suporvisor Eleftherios Siamantouras
 declaration: ""
-abstract: "This project investigates changes in mechanical properties of kidney cells when exposed to TGF-β1, which is known to induce renal disease [@gentleME2013-EpithelialCellTGFv].
-The aim of this project is to provide insight on the progression of diabetic nephropathy from a mechanical perspective based on changes in mechanical properties observed in single cells using atomic force microscopy."
+abstract: This project investigates changes in mechanical properties of kidney cells when exposed to TGF-β1, which is known to induce renal disease [@gentleME2013-EpithelialCellTGFv].
+The aim of this project is to provide insight on the progression of diabetic nephropathy from a mechanical perspective based on changes in mechanical properties observed in single cells using atomic force microscopy.
 ---

 ## Executive Summary